A Thousand Cranes Theatre Company

 In October 2009 we were made an Artistic Associate of artsdepot.

-A Thousand Cranes presents a covid-19 friendly Kamishibai shows: The Great Race! and Milky Way.
+A Thousand Cranes can currently offer two Kamishibai shows: The Great Race! and Milky Way.
 Kamishibai Theatre is a traditional way of telling stories from Japan and both stories are presented by our co-Artistic Director, Haruka Kuroda.

 This show involves a solo performer who will do their own stage with a simple get-in and get-out.
 The performance can take place inside or outside in a space which has good acoustics and allows for social distancing.